ashishthanki/ashishthanki/README.md

 My name is **Ashish**, and I am a data scientist based in London!

 💛 I love using data to aid in decision making by using data science tools and machine learning to solve problems.
 I am a self taught data scientist that currently works for WSP.
-I share my code on Github, write blogs and spend a lot of my time outside of work learning about data science - its a hobby!
+I share my code on Github, write blogs and spend a lot of my time outside of work learning about data science - it is a hobby!
 I

 🔭 Check out my other websites